FAQ

 +

-A comprehensive eye exam typically takes 30–45 minutes.
-If you're a new contact lens wearer or need additional testing, plan for closer to an hour.
+A comprehensive eye exam typically takes 20 to 30 minutes.
+If you are a new contact lens wearer, or if you require additional medical testing, the exam may take longer.

 How often should I have an eye exam?